simeonpashley/simeonpashley.github.io/_posts/2010-06-25-5-indie-games-developers.md

 #### Planck

-I hooked up with these guys on twitter recently and I really liked the potential of what they had on their web-site so I'll be keeping a close eye on these guys.
+I hooked up with these guys on Twitter recently and I really liked the potential of what they had on their web-site so I'll be keeping a close eye on these guys.
 You should check out their blog as the IGF judges also think they're great.